 Many know the story and plot of the show.
 But how did the two families engrave the hatred that the feud shows?

-According to the history channel, it all started in 1865 with the murder of a McCoy by the Hatfields.
-Before that, they were your typical neighbors, living at the foot of the mountain by the Big Sandy River.
+According to the History Channel, one major flashpoint came in 1865 with the murder of Asa Harmon McCoy, a Union veteran.
+Before that, they were neighbors in the Tug Fork area along the Kentucky-West Virginia border.
 Randolph McCoy, aka Old Ranel, owned land and livestock, while his soon-to-be rival, William Anderson Hatfield, aka Devil Anse, was an established merchant in the lumber business.

-Murder in the McCoy family sparked a feud between the neighbors.
-Ranel’s brother, Asa Harmon McCoy, was a collaborator with the Union Army, contrary to the then-prevailing beliefs of Southerners.
-And since Devil Anse was a typical southerner, he saw the McCoys as enemies for their drummed support for the Union in the war.
-The Hatfields will then team up with a Logan Wildcats militia group to eliminate Asa McCoy, setting ablaze the friendliness of the two families.
+The killing in the McCoy family helped spark the feud between the neighbors.
+Ranel’s brother, Asa Harmon McCoy, had served with the Union Army, contrary to the then-prevailing beliefs of many Southerners in the area.
+The Logan Wildcats militia, which included Hatfield relatives and Confederate sympathizers, was suspected in Asa McCoy’s death, setting ablaze the friendliness of the two families.

 1878: Old Ranel accuses Floyd Hatfield of the theft of his hog.
 Then, the area was poor, and a pig was worth quite a fortune.
 They would go on trial to resolve the matter, where a McCoy relative who was married into the Hatfield family was the witness.
-Old Ranel lost the case after the statement from the witness sided with the kin of his wife.
-This angers the McCoys, and two years later, they kill the poor witness for his “biased stand”.
+Old Ranel lost the case after the statement from the witness sided with Floyd Hatfield.
+This angered the McCoys, and two years later, two McCoy relatives killed the witness, Bill Staton, over his stand.

 Watch the reincarnation of the feud that started many years ago and their exploits to see the way forward for both families.
 Experience water splashes, dancing, singing, comedy, and banter that are guaranteed to make you fall off the chair laughing.